contentful/live-preview/examples/remix/README.md

 This is an example project that demonstrates how to use the `@contentful/live-preview` SDK with a Remix application.
 The SDK provides live preview functionality for content changes and the inspector mode for your Contentful space.

-The `@contentful/live-preview` SDK comes with its own CSS file, which needs to be included in your project.
-Due to how Remix treats static assets, you will need a build step to bundle and move the third-party CSS into your public directory.
-We have used esbuild for this.

 ## 1. Installation

 Install the dependencies: